dividuum/info-beamer/doc/manual.md

 ### video = resource.load\_video(filename)

-Loads any supported video file and returns a
+Loads any supported video file and returns a `video` object.
+Is is **strongly recommended** not to use the video object directly.
+Use the more convenient function util.videoplayer for loading and playing videos.
-`video` object.

 The `video` objects supports the following methods:

 #### video:draw(x1, y1, x2, y2)